 Our application for an investigational device exemption, or IDE, for the EMPOWER pivotal trial, a randomized, prospective, placebo-controlled multicenter trial of our Maestro System in the United States, has been approved by the FDA, allowing us to start the EMPOWER trial.
-In July of 2007 we commenced enrollment in the trial in Australia and plan to commence U.S. enrollment in the third quarter of 2007 upon receipt of approval from the relevant institutional review boards at the various sites at which we will be conducting the trial.
+In July of 2007 we commenced enrollment of the trial in Australia where we have implanted one subject with our device.
+We plan to commence U.S.

+enrollment in the third quarter of 2007 upon receipt of approval from the relevant institutional review boards at the various sites at which we will be conducting the trial.
 We expect to complete enrollment in the first half of 2008.
 Conducting a clinical trial of this size, which involves screening, assessing, testing, treating and monitoring patients at up to 15 sites across the country, and coordinating with patients and clinical institutions, is a complex and uncertain process.